Alien Planet: Plot

 After the two probes inflate their gas-bags, they encounter a voracious Arrowtongue and watch it pursue a Gyrosprinter.
 Later that night, the twins find the wreckage of Balboa and are ordered to split up, Ike studying the unique plant life and Leo going after big game.
 Ike's voyage takes him to one of Darwin IV's pocket forests, where he encounters a flock of Trunk Suckers and their predator, the Daggerwrist.
 Before his research is finished, a massive hurricane-like storm hits and Ike must take to the sky, launching weather balloons.
 Leo goes to the mountain ranges and finds a herd of Unths engaged in rutting-like behavior.

-Afterward, Leo finds a pair of Bladderhorns engaging in combat.
-It tries to communicate with one, but a sonic ping interrupts the conversation and scares off the animal, and he is knocked out by a mysterious creature.
-Ike ventures to the meadows and gullies of Darwin IV, encountering massive Grovebacks and a herd of Littoralopes.
-Flying above are dangerous predators: the Skewers.
+Afterward, Leo finds a pair of Bladderhorns engaging in combat, and tries to present the holographic message to one, but a sonic ping interrupts the conversation and scares off the animal before the probe is suddenly knocked out.
+Ike ventures to the meadows and gullies of Darwin IV, encountering massive Grovebacks, a herd of Littoralopes, the dangerous airborne predatory Skewers, a Groveback falling victim to a swarm of Beach Quills, and a pack of Prongheads hunting a Gyrosprinter.

-Leo briefly re-establishes contact with Von Braun, but soon gets destroyed by a mysterious and evasive creature, and Ike is ordered by the mothership to search for Leo and his attacker.
-Ike's route takes him over perilous terrain, and across the Amoebic Sea.
-As he embarks on his journey, one of the Grovebacks seen earlier falls victim to a swarm of Beach Quills.
-Ike then finds a pack of Prongheads hunting a Gyrosprinter, and crosses the Amoebic Sea (which attempts to attack him), encountering a herd of giant Sea Striders.
+Leo briefly re-establishes contact with Von Braun until a mysterious and evasive creature suddenly interferes, and Ike is ordered by the mothership to search for Leo.
+Ike's route takes him over perilous terrain, including the planet’s only sea, and find the entire aforementioned sea is Amoebic in nature (and attempts to attack him), making it a source of food to giant Sea Striders.

-Ike manages to find Leo after a harrowing experience with a Skewer which tries to attack him, but is killed by a spear thrown by the newly discovered floating Eosapien.
-Shortly afterward, Ike communicates with the Eosapien tribe and discovers that they are truly intelligent.
-Ike launches a camera disk to record the moment, or perhaps "to assess the threat" due to a third Eosapien appearing; however one of the Eosapiens mistakes it as an attack and destroys the camera disk.
+Ike manages to find Leo’s last known location, where a Skewer tries to attack him, but is killed by a spear.
+Investigating, Ike finds Leo and the mysterious, evasive and sapient species that has been trailing the two probes, the floating Eosapiens.
+Ike presents the holographic message to the Eosapien tribe and discovers they are truly intelligent, at a level estimated to be comparable to early humans.
+Ike launches a camera disk to record the moment, or perhaps "to assess the threat" due to a third Eosapien appearing; however one of the Eosapiens mistakes it as a deliberate attack, and destroys the camera disk while the others are prompted to directly attack Ike.
 Before shutting down, the wrecked camera disk records the Eosapien tribe carrying Ike away.

 Commentary from notable people discussing the details behind the fictional world of Darwin IV and the likelihood of extraterrestrial life, in general, is interspersed throughout the special.